-Nelly Korda won for a second time at The Chevon Championship, and with her major count increasing to three, now seems as good as any to look at where she stands on the LPGA Tour’s career wins list.
+Nelly Korda won for a second time at The Chevon Championship last week, and with her major count increasing to three, now seems as good as any to look at where she stands on the LPGA Tour’s career wins list.

-Korda still remains well behind Kathy Whitworth’s record 88 LPGA wins but she is now tied for 33rd on the all-time list along with Dottie Pepper, Beverly Hanson and Ayako Okamoto.
+Korda still remains well behind Kathy Whitworth’s record 88 LPGA wins but she is now tied for 31st on the all-time list along with Meg Mallon and Hollis Stacy after winning in Mayakoba on Sunday.

 Here’s the top 10 among career LPGA wins and what the active list looks like: